Consequence Book Cover Illustration| Tags: Digital Art | Author:

 Though I’m not a hunter myself and somewhat of an indoor hermit, I really enjoyed working on this piece because the book is based where I live, Utah.
 I met Cody at the Salt Lake City Comic Con where he approached me at my booth.
-I spoke with him for a short time and he mentioned that he was a writer.
-We continued to talk and I took down his name and contact information and shortly after the convention was over and all the loose ends were tied up I contacted Cody about the potential commission.
+I spoke with him for a short time, and he mentioned that he was a writer.
+We continued to talk, and I took down his name and contact information.
+Shortly after the convention was over and all the loose ends were tied up, I contacted Cody about the potential commission.

 The book cover illustration design process

 So it begins.
-As with every design I started with thumbnails.
-I sketch many many tiny images until I found a composition I liked.
-I knew it would feel slightly unbalanced due to the cover stretching around to the back of the book and text will be covering multiple aspects of it.
-I wanted to create the feeling of having to open the book completely to get the entire view so the front features the hunter with his mussel loader aimed but it then moves around the spine of the book so you have to rotate the book leading you into the electric tornado on the back.
+As with every design, I started with thumbnails.
+I sketched many tiny images until I found a composition I liked.
+I knew it would feel slightly unbalanced due to the cover stretching around to the back of the book, and text will be covering multiple aspects of it.
+I wanted to create the feeling of having to open the book completely to get the entire view, so the front features the hunter with his muzzle loader aimed, but it then moves around the spine of the book so you have to rotate the book leading you into the electric tornado on the back.

 Continuing the illustration process

 After my references were compiled, I began laying out my rough lines.
-This was illustrated in Photoshop so the rough lines were on my initial layer.
-I then began to refine the lines and once complete I had my first comp ready for them to approve.
+This was illustrated in Photoshop, so the rough lines were on my initial layer.
+I then began to refine the lines and once complete, I had my first comp ready for them to approve.
 They looked over it and adjusted the gun.
-Initially, I had a rifle with a scope but it was changed to the mussel loader to match the story, that also adjusted the hand position, his backpack was changed to a satchel, black smoke was also requested to be creeping unnoticed up his lower body.
+Initially, I had a rifle with a scope, but it was changed to the muzzle loader to match the story, that also adjusted the hand position.
+His backpack was changed to a satchel, and black smoke was also requested to be creeping unnoticed up his lower body.
 To my surprise, these were the only changes they requested.